Cyphrme/Coze/README.md

 Verifying a coze already requires hashing `pay`.
 Parsing `alg` from `pay` is a small additional cost.

+#### JSON APIs?
+Can my API do versioning?
+Coze is well suited for JSON APIs.
+API versioning may be handled by applications however desired.
+A suggested way of incorporating API versioning in Coze is to use `typ`, e.g. `"typ":"cyphr.me/v1/msg/create"`, where "v1" is the api version.

 #### Can my application use Canon/Canonicalization?
 Yes, canon is suitable for general purpose application.
-Applications may specify canon expectations in API documentation, if using Coze derived by "typ" or explicitly specified by `can`, or implicitly known and pre-established.
+Applications may specify canon expectations in API documentation, if using Coze denoted by "typ" or explicitly specified by `can`, or implicitly known and pre-established.
 Coze Core contains simple canonicalization functions, or for more expressive capabilities see Normal in Coze Standard.

 #### `pay.typ` vs `key.typ`.
 For applications, `pay.typ` may denote a canon.
-For example, a `typ` with value `cyphr.me/create/msg` has a canon, as defined by the service, of ["alg", "iat", "msg", "tmb", "typ"].
+For example, a `typ` with value `cyphr.me/msg/create` has a canon, as defined by the service, of ["alg", "iat", "msg", "tmb", "typ"].
+The service may reject a coze that's not canonicalized as expected.
+For example, the service might reject cozies missing `iat`.

 `Key.tmb` ignores `key.typ` because a static canon, `["alg","x"]` is always used when producing key's `tmb`.
 Like `typ` in `pay`, applications may use `key.typ`